worldmaking/digm5010/index.md

 With these steps, we should be in a position to attempt to reconstruct Golan Levin's Curly/[Yellowtail](http://www.flong.com/archive/projects/yellowtail/index.html), for example.

+**This is an example of reproducing research.**  First we should sketch out what is required based on the source material, and work from there to refine from a sketch through pseudo-code and implementation of components until we have the final result.

 > "Yellowtail repeats a user's strokes end-over-end, enabling simultaneous specification of a line's shape and quality of movement.
 Each line repeats according to its own period, producing an ever-changing and responsive display of lively, worm-like textures."

 Detailed description from page 73 of the [thesis](http://www.flong.com/archive/storage/pdf/articles/thesis300.pdf):